Bhavikom/Android-OOP-Interview-Questions-Answer/README.md

     And if we write a constructor with arguments or no arguments then the compiler does not create a default constructor.
     It is taken out.
 It is being overloaded and called a parameterized constructor.
 The default constructor changed into the parameterized constructor.
     But Parameterized constructor can’t change the default constructor.

+**14. What is the difference between a constructor and a method ?**

+    1.The name of the constructor is same as that of the class name, whereas the name of the method can be anything.

+    2.There is no return type of a constructor.

+    3.When you make an object of a class, then the constructor of that class will be called automatically.
+But for methods, we need to call it explicitely.

+    4.Constructors can't be inherited but you can call the constructor of the parent class by calling super().

+    5.Constructor and a method they both run a block of code but the difference is in calling them.

+    6.We can call method directly using their name.